BisomHealthCare/vue-gallery-slideshow/README.md

 ## Author

-Norman Sander and edit by Mahieu Laurent
+Norman Sander and contribution of Mahieu Laurent

 ## License